-In the state of Ohio, drivers can be charged with “reckless operation” if they operate a vehicle with the “willful or wanton disregard of safety of persons or property.”
-The terms “willful or wanton” essentially mean that the driver either acted intentionally or understood that the behavior was risky and did it anyway.
+According to Ohio law, drivers can be charged with “reckless operation” if they operate a motor vehicle with the “willful or wanton disregard of the safety of persons or property.”
+The term “willful or wanton” essentially means that the driver either acted intentionally or understood that the behavior was risky and did it anyway.

-The vague language of the law allows an officer to determine whether the driver’s behavior was willful or wanton.
+The vague language of the law allows an officer to determine whether the driver’s behavior was willful disregard.

 If you are convicted of reckless driving in Ohio, the penalties will depend on the circumstances of the case, the jurisdiction in which you were charged, and whether you have previous convictions: